Klisee/GeyserFontFixer/README.md

 This project depends on the following resources:

-- Monocraft / Part of the source is taken here: https://github.com/IdreesInc/Monocraft/
+- Monocraft / Part of the font is taken here: https://github.com/IdreesInc/Monocraft/
 - Glyph Tools / Thanks to this tool, it was possible to add some symbols that did not exist in Bedrock: https://github.com/NhanAZ/glyph

 Special thanks to: